margaretmf/margaretmf.github.io/keycreativewriting.md

 over the collective whole.
 The party not in control also represents another set of people.
 The governmental structure builds in a space for dialogue, or a debate that gives room for disagreement that can yield to agreement.
 Not everyone has to agree, but everyone should point their thought to the greater good that supports the life, love, and soul that exists within people's hearts and minds.
 New ideas can evolve out of conflict and disagreement, leading to something better than before.
 A new nation is built everytime conflict erupts so destructively.
-A republic (government is a **public matter**): **a state in which supreme power is held by the people and their elected representatives, and which has an elected or nominated president rather than a monarch**.
+A republic (government is a "public matter"): "a state in which supreme power is held by the people and their elected representatives, and which has an elected or nominated president rather than a monarch".
 The republic constitutes the entire region.
 The national government represents each state's government, which should represent the people, including the minority, in each state.
 Representatives decide the rules and make the laws.
 Education helps to provide people with liberty, life, happiness, health, and purpose.
 Everyone has a piece of the representation, and a right to function and to live well.
 The majority rules, and the minority is represented to protect the "inalieanble rights" of the people.
-A democracy (government is ruled **by the people**): **a system of government by the whole population or all the eligible members of a state, typically through elected representatives**.
+A democracy (government is ruled "by the people"): "a system of government by the whole population or all the eligible members of a state, typically through elected representatives."
 The government supports everyone having an informed voice, the government represents the majority of the voice to meet their needs, and voices make the laws through their votes.
 Everyone has 'inalieanable rights'.
 The debate over which set of ideas, or system of government runs in my head.
 I feel like I can understand both sides, I can see from both perspectives, I may not understand enough to make a firm judgment, I may not know all of the details to voice a strong opinion.
 The United States of America is a Democratic Republic in that the Government is ruled by an elected group, hears and supports the minority's voice, and expresses the needs of the majority.
 The United States of America is a representational democracy.
 [Citing Republic vs. Democracy
 (https://www.thoughtco.com/republic-vs-democracy-4169936)

 <br>